 For litigated claims, our firm has experienced defense teams that assist our clients in responding to the media and victim advocacy groups that often demand immediate accountability and transparency.
 With early stage engagement, we help our clients assess the veracity of allegations, which are deeply personal and can be criminal in nature.

 Our team takes pride in its ability to develop relationships with fact witnesses who initially may be reluctant to offer information or testimony.
-We have tracked down witnesses for decades-old claims and worked closely with criminal defense lawyers and law enforcement officers to fully investigate misconduct allegations.
-We have interviewed incarcerated persons to gather crucial information and have collaborated with European lawyers and foreign police organizations to investigate assaults allegedly committed overseas.
+We have tracked down witnesses for decades-old claims and worked closely with prosecutors, criminal defense lawyers, and law enforcement officers to fully investigate misconduct allegations.
+We have interviewed incarcerated persons to gather crucial information and have collaborated with European lawyers and police organizations to investigate assaults allegedly committed overseas.

 Prevention and Policy Counseling

-An Aggressive Defense that is Attentive to Victims’ Rights
+A Defense that is Attentive to Victims’ Rights

 Our range of services includes: